worldwidewaves/Cookie-Stonks/README.md

 1. If you don't have a user script manager, install one first.
 For Mozilla Firefox, get [Greasemonkey](https://addons.mozilla.org/firefox/addon/greasemonkey/).
 For Google Chrome, [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) is the one you need.
 For other browsers, check [this page](http://wiki.greasespot.net/Cross-browser_userscripting).

-2. In this page, click on the filename of the script you want to install (they end in `.user.js`).
+2. In this page, click on [cookieStonks.js](https://github.com/suicidejerk/Cookie-Stonks/blob/main/cookieStonks.js).
 A new page will load showing its code.
 Click on the **Raw** button.

 3. Your user script manager will prompt you to confirm the installation.